soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "value" : "http://app.website.com"
 }) %>
 ```
-soa.cm.warning
+soa.cm.warning<br/>
-•   `warning` is a box that can be dismissed that delivers feedback to the user regarding warning information
+* `warning` is a box that can be dismissed that delivers feedback to the user regarding warning information
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.warning({
 "messages": [